That dollar metric results from a 20% increase in value since 2018 when exported pickles amounted to $650.1 million.

 Among continents, suppliers in European countries generated the highest dollar worth of exported pickles during 2022 with shipments valued at $355.5 million or 45.6% of the world total.
 In second place were Asian exporters at 41.2% while another 11.7% of worldwide shipments of pickles originated from North America.

 Smaller percentages came from suppliers in Africa (1.3%), Latin America (0.15%) excluding Mexico but including the Caribbean, then New Zealand in Oceania (0.09%).

-The 6-digit Harmonized Tariff System code prefix for pickles is 200110, a product technically referred to as cucumbers and gherkins prepared or preserved by vinegar or acetic acid.
+For research purposes, the 6-digit Harmonized Tariff System code prefix for pickles is 200110.
+Technically, the product is described as cucumbers and gherkins prepared or preserved by vinegar or acetic acid.